+intended to recognise Te Mana o te Wai.
 Iwi and hapū have a kinship relationship with the natural environment, including fresh water, through shared whakapapa.
 Iwi and hapū recognise the importance of fresh water in supporting a healthy ecosystem, including human health, and have a reciprocal obligation as kaitiaki to protect freshwater quality.

-New Zealand's rivers and lakes should be safe for primary contact as often as possible.
+OverallNew Zealand's rivers and lakes should be safe for primary contact as often as possible.
 The Government has set a national target of 90% of specified rivers and lakes to be safe for primary contact by 2040.
 The expectation is that more of these rivers and lakes will be safe for primary contact more of the time.
 The risks to human health from contact with fresh water must be reduced.
 There is an interim target of 80% of these rivers and lakes to be safe for primary contact by 2030.
 By the end of 2018, councils need to set regional targets to improve water quality for primary contact, so that it is clear how each region will contribute to achieving the national target.

-The national policy statement requires freshwater quality within a freshwater management unit to be maintained at its current level (where community values are currently supported) or improved (where community values are not currently supported).
-For the human health value, water quality in fresh water management units must be improved unless regional targets have been achieved or naturally occuring processes mean further improvement is not possible.
-This national policy statement allows some variability in terms of freshwater quality, as long as the overall freshwater quality is maintained within a freshwater management unit.
+The national policy statement requires freshwater quality within a region must freshwater management unit to be maintained at its current level (where community values are currently supported) or improved-(where community values are not currently supported).
+For the human health value, water quality in freshwater management units must be improved unless regional targets have been achieved or naturally occurring processes mean further improvement is not possible.
+This national policy statement allows some variability in terms of freshwater quality, including between freshwater management units, as long as the overall freshwater quality is maintained within a region freshwater management unit.